Barcode Label Software Manual & Tutorial

 - Choose the print icon when ready to print the labels.

-to print only a few labels at first to verify the alignment to the printer.)
+print only a few labels at first to verify the alignment to the printer.)
+If

-If the labels do not print accurately, try adjusting the margins and
+the labels do not print accurately, try adjusting the margins and the spacing

-the spacing between labels in the Label Stock Properties screen by choosing
+between labels in the Label Stock Properties screen by choosing File - Label

-- If needing to print to a specific label on the sheet, click the
+- If you need to print to a specific label on the sheet, click the Advanced

 How to use the Print Range Features Video

-used to simplify updates when multiple objects on a label use the same information.
+simplify updates when multiple objects on a label use the same information.
+For

-For example, a text object and a barcode object may contain the same serial
+example, a text object and a barcode object may contain the same serial number field

-- With the label open and design area selected, choose Edit - Properties,
+- With the label open and the design area selected, choose Edit - Properties,

 right-click - Properties or Item Properties Button.